zyvism/zyvism/README.md

   you can find me in the jjk area! i wander when i'm bored though... sometimes i might be at the docks or at the bakery too. i'm rarely ever at the mouthwashing area and i sometimes use my mouthwashing cos in the jjk section instead, it's because i don't like the mouthwashing section :c

-  most of the time i have w2i in my name, and it usually means i'm afk or off-tab. my replies are also really slow. but if i don't have w2i in my name, that means you can interact freely!

   c + h is always encouraged. i sit with my friends most of the time, but don't let that stop you from sitting with us! i usually won't interact with you unless you approach me first, but i'm really nice i promise heehee

   basic boundaries, but please don't copy my skins. taking inspo is fine though